Services

 Creation

-The property name you assign the entity will then be “alias”, or name, you can reference that entity by through the Service.
-Aliases can be useful if you are building a service with multiple versions of the same entity or wish to change the reference name of an entity without impacting the schema/key names of that entity.
+The property name you assign the entity will become the “alias” by which you can reference the entity through the Service.
+Aliases can be useful if you are building a service with multiple versions of the same entity, or if you wish to change the reference name of an entity without impacting the schema/key names of that entity.

 import { Service } from "electrodb";